First-seen neutron star collision creates light, gravitational waves and gold

 Kalogera is also co-founder and the current director of CIERA, the Center for Interdisciplinary Exploration and Research in Astrophysics, an endowed research center at Northwestern University.

-"The impact for astrophysics is equivalent to the transition from watching a set of still pictures in black and white to sitting in a 3D-IMAX movie theater: It is a multisensory experience of the universe," Cadonati said.
+"The impact for astrophysics is equivalent to the transition from watching a set of still pictures in black and white to sitting in a 3-D-IMAX movie theater: It is a multisensory experience of the universe," Cadonati said.

 Theories and mysteries were tested and revealed in this rare observation.
 Events like this happen less than 100 times per million years in a galaxy.
 But the LIGO and Virgo detectors will become more sensitive in the future to look for similar events in tens of millions of galaxies.